Auckland, New Zealand

 The practical hits: Kelly Tarlton's Sea Life Aquarium at Mission Bay is a solid half-day — the Antarctic Encounter walk-through alone is worth it — and the calm-water beach right outside has cafés close enough to manage any mid-afternoon meltdown.
 Auckland Zoo covers New Zealand native wildlife alongside a strong international collection.
 If your trip lands in February, the Big Gay Out at Coyle Park is explicitly family-friendly — a free outdoor festival with live entertainment, community stalls, and a relaxed Kiwi vibe that genuinely works for all ages.
 Arrive before noon for decent grass, and use a rideshare to get to Pt Chevalier rather than relying on public transit.

 The AT HOP card covers buses, trains, and ferries with kids travelling at reduced fares on most routes.
 Strollers handle the inner suburbs well, and most restaurants on Ponsonby Road will adapt for younger eaters without fuss.
 For a family day trip that feels like a genuine highlight, Waiheke Island delivers: beaches, open space, excellent food, and enough to exhaust anyone under 12.
-Base yourselves in Mt Eden, Grey Lynn, or Ponsonby for the best access to parks, playgrounds, and the queer-friendly café culture that makes inner Auckland genuinely easy to navigate as a family.
+Base yourselves in Mt Eden, Grey Lynn, or Ponsonby for the best access to parks, playgrounds, and the welcoming café culture that makes inner Auckland genuinely easy to navigate as a family.

 Budget Snapshot